kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 </aside>

 In addition to this definition, there are many definitions of AI, and the one we just discussed is just one of them.
-We will explore other definitions later in this course.

 ### Machine Learning

-Machine learning, a subfield of AI, focuses on constructing machines that can learn from data or, in other words, make rational decisions based on knowledge acquired from the data.
+Machine learning, a subfield of AI, focuses on building systems that can learn from data or, in other words, make rational decisions based on knowledge acquired from the data.

 ### Deep Learning